-I have been told about additional procedures above which may become necessary during my operation.
-I accept there are other potential complications and have listed below any further questions or procedures which I do not wish to be carried out without further discussion.
+I have been told about complications and additional procedures as above.

-PATIENT CONSENT
+I accept there are other potential complications and have listed below any further questions that I have to show Mr Tanner, after signing this form.

 Patient details

 The above explanation has been read by/to me.
 The nature of my eye condition has been explained to me and the proposed treatment has been described.
 The risks, benefits, alternatives, and limitations of the treatment have been discussed with me.
 All my questions have been answered.